vkuprin/rails-chat/components/chat/README.md

 # Chat Engine

-Contains Rails functionality that allows Storns to manage `Group` and `GroupMessage` models/tables.
+Chat Engine is a plugin that allows Storns to manage `Group` and `GroupMessage` models/tables.

 - [Chat Engine](#chat-engine)
   - [Installation](#installation)